 Glasgow Bridge Street to Paisley (jointly owned with the Glasgow, Paisley, Kilmarnock and Ayr Railway) and on to Greenock.

-This is the principal station is Paisley on the lines between Glasgow Central and Greenock Central, Gourock, Wemyss Bay, Ardrossan, Largs, Ayr, Girvan and Stranraer.
+This is the principal station in Paisley (Paisley Canal is a terminus.)
+It is on both the line between Glasgow Central and Greenock Central, Gourock, Wemyss Bay and the line to Ardrossan, Largs, Ayr, Girvan and Stranraer.

 ...